 As always, people will call cover letters query letters and vice versa.
 But I’m not going to try to confuse you.
-I’ll tell you what C LIU thinks a cover letter it is.
+I’ll tell you what C LIU thinks what a cover letter is.
 It’s something you stick on top of your manuscript when the editor or agent has already read your query letter at some point (from an earlier communication) and now you’re following up with more material.
 You need something to “cover” your manuscript.

 The anatomy of a cover letter is simple.
 The beginning of a cover letter is the same as the query letter (with regards to format, headers, etc.,) all the way through The Greeting.

 After the greeting, you’ll have…

 The combination of Purpose and Closing shouldn’t exceed one or two short paragraphs.
 You’ll want to keep the letter simple and non-controversial.
 Why?
 You want them focused on your brilliant story, not your brilliant cover letter.

 - This is where you’ll remind the editor or agent why you’re communicating with them.

 - Thank you for requesting my YA novel MS-TITLE.
 I have enclosed the first three chapters for your review.
 (This assumes that’s what the editor and agent asked for.)

 - I have enclosed my MG novel MS-TITLE per your request in August (If it’s been a while since they’ve requested it.)